USA Today HQ evacuated after reports of man with weapon

 RELATED: 'Enough is enough!' | High-school students, anti-gun violence organizations protest at NRA headquarters

 Earlier this year, the company that owns WUSA9, TEGNA, moved their offices out of the building in question.
-Gannett recently merged with GateHouse -- the two newspaper giants combined for a roughly $1.4 billion.
+Gannett recently merged with GateHouse -- the two newspaper giants combined for roughly $1.4 billion.
+McLean, Va., where the building is located, is about 25 minutes from downtown Washington, D.C.

 This incident comes just a few days after two mass shootings in the U.S. that left more than 30 people dead.

-Note: This story has been updated with the latest information.